- Eligibility Requirements

 The Office of International Studies Abroad collaborates with the Office of Student Conduct to review the conduct records of all USD students applying to the programs and reserves the right to deny acceptance to students who have problematic or questionable conduct histories.
 Students must be clear of any conduct probation prior to participating in any study abroad program and probationary terms cannot coincide with the intended study abroad term (ex: students who apply to study abroad in fall 2013 cannot be on probation for any portion of the fall 2013 semester and must be clear of any probation prior to the program start date).
+Additionally, students who have "pending" conduct issues/hearing in the Office of Student Conduct MUST resolve these issues/hearings PRIOR to participating in a study abroad program.
+Failure to resolve these conduct issues/hearings prior to the program start date will make students ineligible to participate in the program and their application will be withdrawn.
 All students will have their student conduct record reviewed the semester prior to the intended study abroad term.
-These reviews will take place periodically up until departure and although an application status may read "admitted" or "enrolled", this could be revoked at any time for conduct infractions that occur prior to departure.
+These reviews will take place periodically up until departure and although an application status may read "Step 2: Application Active" or "Step 3: Enrolled", this could be revoked at any time for conduct infractions that occur prior to departure.

 Any student with a conduct record that is cause for concern will be contacted directly by the Office of International Studies Abroad.
 Such students may be required to sign a Conduct Contract.
 It is in the student's best interest to immediately notify the Office of International Studies Abroad if any conduct infraction occurs prior to departure.
 Students who are deemed ineligible to participate in a study abroad program will be withdrawn from the program and will be required to pay any fees associated with their withdrawal (program deposit, program fee, etc.) per the Refund & Payment Policy.
 No exceptions.